brainhackorg/bhg-event-materials/docs/leading_and_attending_to_brainhack_projects.md

 # Leading a Virtual Project 🕸🌐
 Leading a hackathon project comes with a set of responsibilities, coordinating skills and ability to create a welcoming environment especially for the newcomers.
+Usually newcomers are highly likely to lack information about where to look for the right sources, tools and answers to their questions.
+They might be lacking the understanding of what is a Brainhack project means and how to contribute to the project during and after the event finishes.
+They might need a clear guidance and pointers from the start to the end.
 As the project leader you should have clear project goals, a set of skill sets that you desire to get contributions toward, the list of tasks to assign to the team members, and an accompanying time schedule that would allow both finishing the tasks accordingly and allow project attendees to engage with the other events through the Brainhack (eg. Trainracks, coffee breaks, biological needs, family duties, resting).
+Please always keep that in mind that, once you were a new comer too.
+Be polite, respectful, and show your support to the attendees.

 As a project leader, it is recommended to keep your projects as broad as possible to give contribution chances to the researchers across many different backgrounds and career levels: being inclusive is at the heart of project leading.
 You are expected to define the scope of the projects so you can invite participation and contribution to your project.